 Tombstone Territorial Park.
 Have you ever heard of this place?

-So last August while my travel companions and I were up in Dawson City celebrating Discovery Days or the history of the Yukon gold rush, we were told that we might have a chance to visit Tombstone Territorial Park.
+Last August (2017) I was in Dawson City celebrating Discovery Days or the history of the Yukon gold rush.
+While we were there it was mentioned to our group that we might have a chance to visit Tombstone Territorial Park.
 I immediately got on my iPhone, googled information, and looked for images on social media because I didn’t know anything about it.
 From what came up from my search, I was left in awe and excited about the potential experience.

 Tombstone Territorial Park is in the middle of the Yukon Territory.
 With jagged peaks and a landscape that was formed by glaciers, there are only a few places you can experience this.
 Often called the Patagonia of the north, you get a sense that this place is remote, otherworldly and unforgettable.
 The name of the park comes from Tombstone Mountain’s resemblance in looks to a grave marker.

 Tombstone is 2200 square kilometres or about 850 square miles.
 There is a lot of terrain to navigate.
 You will come across wildlife galore like birds of prey, wolves, moose, caribou, grizzly and black bears.
 You do not want to go into the park without proper information, preparation, and even a guide.

 And if for some reason you have an emergency there is no cell phone service inside the park.
 It’s also important to note that in remote places like the Yukon, search and rescue for ill-prepared tourists is your responsibility, so it is best to leave your planning up to professionals.

 - Half-Day Yukon Sightseeing Shore Excursion from Skagway